Last Updated on January 28, 2025

 Picnic in Paseo de Recoletos

-The main boulevard that cuts across central part of the city, Paseo de Recoletos is a good place to picnic, especially if you’re on your way to the Prado, Museo Thyssen Bornemisza or another great museum in the area.
+The main boulevard that cuts across the central part of the city, Paseo de Recoletos, is a good place to picnic, especially if you’re on your way to the Prado, Museo Thyssen Bornemisza, or another great museum in the area.

-While there are on benches scattered about under the trees here, you’ll find many more (and much better people watching) if you walk north up the boulevard for about 15 minutes.
+While there are benches scattered about under the trees here, you’ll find many more (and much better people-watching) if you walk north up the boulevard for about 15 minutes.

 Brussels